 Over the years, Lois Lowry’s dystopian classic has inspired the creation of countless thought-provoking classroom activities for students.
 We’ve rounded up a few of our favorites below.
 (Please note, in most cases these activities are adapted from several different sources.
 We’ve included links to relevant lesson plans where possible.)
-1. "Book Bits": a Fun Pre-reading Activity for... by Got to Teach.
-"Book Bits" are carefully selected snippets of information from the book.
+1. As a class, compile a list of some of the jobs members of the Community are assigned at the Ceremony of Twelve.

 There are 44 “Book Bits”, however, you will only need one for each student; you can pick and choose which ones you like the most.
 1. Give each student a “Book Bit”.
 The students will read their individual “Book Bits” and be allowed a little time to ponder and reflect on what they say (e.g., What impressions are they gathering about the book?).
-2. Teaching Symbolism & The Giver - I'm Lovin' Lit.
+2. 3.
+Teaching Symbolism & The Giver - I'm Lovin' Lit.
 In January, I always look forward to teaching The Giver with my 8th graders.

 I know that many teachers do this novel with younger grades, but I really enjoy the mature conversations this book lends itself to with older students.
 I’m just not so sure a 5th or 6th grader is ready to absorb this novel!
 You searched for novel study - Performing in Education.
 Biography.
 I’ve always felt that I was fortunate to have been born the middle child of three.

 My older sister, Helen, was very much like our mother: gentle, family-oriented, eager to please.
 Little brother Jon was the only boy and had interests that he shared with Dad; together they were always working on electric trains and erector sets; and later, when Jon was older, they always seemed to have their heads under the raised hood of a car.
 That left me in-between, and exactly where I wanted most to be: on my own.
 I was a solitary child who lived in the world of books and my own vivid imagination.
+Because my father was a career military officer - an Army dentist - I lived all over the world.
+I married young.
+My children grew up in Maine.
 The Giver.
 Lois Lowry Interview Transcript.

 We feature amazing books and provide teachers and students with the opportunity to talk about the novels with other kids all across the country.
 The actual author always joins in the discussion!
 Lois Lowry was a guest in Scholastic's Online Reading Club.
 Lois Lowry on Giving Up ‘The Giver’ to Hollywood.

 You’ve written 45 books over your career, most of them for a young audience.
 Interview with Lois Lowry (The Giver) The Giver Lesson Plan: Teaching Problem Solving - Talks with Teachers.
 My freshmen are reading The Giver this week.
 We were six chapters in on Wednesday and paused the reading for a day.
 After reviewing how to brainstorm correctly, (time yourself and write as many ideas down as possible, not editing or organizing), students were given two minutes to brainstorm the topic “Problems in the World.”
 Students counted how many ideas they had written and the one with most received a piece of gum.

 Simple but effective.
 Memories Matter: The Giver and Descriptive Writing Memoirs.
 ReadWriteThink couldn't publish all of this great content without literacy experts to write and review for us.
 If you've got lessons plans, videos, activities, or other ideas you'd like to contribute, we'd love to hear from you.
 More Find the latest in professional publications, learn new techniques and strategies, and find out how you can connect with other literacy professionals.
 More Teacher Resources by Grade.